 I know that there are people out there that could care less if one of their cloth diapers has a stain.
 Not me, I like to keep mine stain free because I never know when I will need to whip out a cloth diaper to show a layman how awesome they are!
 It’s not as impressive if poo stain is showing, lol.
-Plus, I just like it when everything looks pearly white, makes me feel like they are super squeaky clean that way.

 You can keep a bottle of this in your bathroom and just spray stains after removing solids and before placing in your wetbag.
 You can also spray directly into your pre-wash.
 Some children might be sensitive to this so be sure to only use in pre-wash so it has a chance to be totally rinsed out.
 Bac out uses live enzyme cultures and lime extract to remove stains and odors from just about anything.
 Check you diaper’s warranties to see if it is ok to use if you are worried about voiding anything.
 Here is a great link that gives you a good idea of which cloth diaper manufactures are ok with Bac out.